datalad/datalad-metalad/docs/source/user_guide/writing-extractors.rst

 Writing custom extractors
 *************************
+Metalad supports the automated extraction of metadata through a common single interface that allows the execution of metadata extractors.
 An extractor, in MetaLad sense, is a class derived from one of the base extractor classes defined in ``datalad_metalad.extractors.base`` (``DatasetMetadataExtractor`` or ``FileMetadataExtractor``).
 It needs to implement several required methods, most notably ``extract()``.